Merck, Moderna detail potential skin cancer vaccine progress

 The Associated Press

-Shares of Merck and Moderna jumped early Tuesday after the drugmakers said a potential skin cancer vaccine they are developing using the same technology behind COVID-19 preventive shots did well in a mid-stage study.
+Shares of Merck and Moderna jumped Tuesday after the drugmakers said a potential skin cancer vaccine they are developing using the same technology behind COVID-19 preventive shots fared well in a small study.

 The patient group that took the potential vaccine and Keytruda saw a 44% reduction in the risk of death or the cancer returning, the companies said.

-Merck and Moderna expect to start a phase 3 study of the combination next year.
-That’s generally the last and largest clinical study before a drug is submitted to regulators for approval.
+Merck and Moderna expect to start a phase 3 study of the combination next year, and the companies say they intend to “rapidly expand” their approach to other tumor types.
+Phase 3 is generally the last and largest clinical study before a drug is submitted to regulators for approval.

-The potential vaccine aims to train a patient’s immune system to recognize and respond specifically to mutations in their tumor.
+The potential vaccine aims to train a patient’s immune system to recognize and respond specifically to mutations in the DNA of the patient’s tumor.
 Keytruda, Merck’s top seller, primes the body’s immune system to detect and fight tumor cells.

+Merck and Moderna established an agreement to work together in 2016, and the companies plan to share costs and profits in their collaboration.
+Merck also paid Moderna $250 million.

-Shares of Moderna jumped more than 8% in premarket trading, while Merck rose more than 2% and futures indexes increased slightly.
+Shares of Cambridge, Massachusetts-based Moderna Inc. jumped 11% in premarket trading.
+Kenilworth, New Jersey-based Merck & Co. rose nearly 2% and futures indexes climbed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.